stevapple/swift-tencent-scf-runtime/README.md

 * [CMQ Topic Messages](https://cloud.tencent.com/document/product/583/11517)
 * [CKafka Messages](https://cloud.tencent.com/document/product/583/17530)

-**Note**: Each one of the integration points mentioned above includes a set of `Codable` structs that transform Tencent Cloud's data model for these APIs.
+**Note**: Each one of the integration points mentioned above includes a set of `Decodable` structs that transform Tencent Cloud's data model for these APIs.
+APIGateway response is wrapped into an `Encodable` struct with three different initializers to help you build any valid response.

 ## Performance